bullmoose20/MK-Docs/docs/komet/install/unraid.md

 ### I want to use the nightly branch

-Add the `nightly` tag to the image name in your `Repository:` setting for the Komet unRAID app: [meisnate12/komet:nightly]
+Add the `nightly` tag to the image name in your `Repository:` setting for the Kometa unRAID app: [meisnate12/kometa:nightly]

 ```
-meisnate12/komet:nightly
+meisnate12/kometa:nightly
                              ^^^^^^^
 ```